mwinterstorm/scripts/README.md

 ```

 ## url-tool
-Tools for archiving web pages to a PDF or Markdown document.
+A Node.js tool for saving a list of web pages as a single PDF or as Markdown text.

 ### Install
+Requires Node.js and npm.
 ```
 cd scripts/url-tool
 npm install